Hunstanton: History

 Hunstanton was hit badly by the North Sea flood of 1953.
 The wall of water on the night of 31 January – 1 February killed 31 people, 16 of them United States military personnel and their families.
 There were 35 more victims in neighbouring Snettisham and Heacham.

 Governance

 The Hunstanton electoral ward belongs to the Borough Council of King's Lynn and West Norfolk.
 Its 2011 population was 5,420.
 Hunstanton has a mayor and a 17-member town council that meets twice a month at Hunstanton Town Hall.
 The parish was formed as "New Hunstanton" in 1894 from "Hunstanton".
-On 1 April 1974 "New Hunstanton" parish was renamed "Hunstanton" and "Hunstanton" parish renamed to "Old Hunstanton".
+On 1 April 1974 "New Hunstanton" parish was renamed "Hunstanton" and "Hunstanton" parish renamed "Old Hunstanton".